You can access the distribution details by navigating to My Print Books(POD) > Distribution

 What if religion was never meant to be permanent?

 Religion once solved real human problems.
 It created order, unity, and moral structure in chaotic times.
-But every system has an expiry date — and this one has reached it.
+But every system has an expiry date, and this one may have reached it.

-In The Post-Religious Manifesto, Ahtisham Asif Tantray presents a bold, first-principles examination of why religion rose, how it functioned as early social technology, why it now malfunctions in a hyperconnected world, and what must replace it for humanity to progress.
+In The Post-Religious Manifesto, Ahtisham Asif Tantray presents a first-principles examination of why religion emerged, how it functioned as humanity's earliest social technology, why it increasingly struggles in a hyperconnected world, and what could replace it for civilization to continue progressing.

-The psychological and societal conditions that gave rise to religion
+1. The psychological and societal conditions that gave rise to religion.

-The structural flaws that make it incompatible with modern civilization
+2. The structural limitations that make traditional religious systems increasingly incompatible with modern civilization.

-This is not an emotional attack.
-It is a logical reconstruction.
+This is not an emotional attack on faith.
+It is a logical reconstruction of one of humanity's oldest institutions.

-If civilization is running on outdated mental software, upgrading it is not rebellion — it is survival.
+If civilization is still running on outdated mental software, upgrading it is not rebellion - it is adaptation.

-This book is for thinkers and rebels who are ready to question inherited systems, analyze them rationally, and imagine what comes next.
+This book is for readers who are willing to question inherited ideas, examine evidence from first principles, and think critically about what comes next.

 Currently there are no reviews available for this book.